Agriculture

 Popular Tomato Varieties in India

-Tomato Cultivation in India
+How To Do Tomato Cultivation in India?

 Soil & Climate Requirement

-Tomato can be grown on wide variety of soils from light sandy to heavy clay.
-The soil with rich organic matter, high water holding capacity and fertility with pH ranges from 6 to 7 is ideal.
-Tomato is a warm season crop and cannot withstand frost and high humidity.
-It requires a low to medium rainfall.
-The ideal temperature for the colour and the quality of the fruit ranges from 21-24°Celsius.
-Temperatures above 32°Celsius can adversely affects the fruit set and development, while the temperature below than 10°Celsius can affects the plant tissues and lead to psychological activities.
-The bright sunshine helps in achieving deep red colour of the fruit.
+Tomatoes can be grown on a wide variety of soils, from light sandy to heavy clay.
+The soil with rich organic matter, high water holding capacity, and fertility with a pH range from 6 to 7 is ideal.
+Tomato is a warm season crops and cannot withstand frost or high humidity.
+It requires low to medium rainfall.

 Land Preparation